jamesjiadazhan/ReviewCopilot/README.md

     )
 ```

-# Get start by using your data for title abstract screening
+# Get start by using your data for title abstract screening and full text screening

-1.
+1. Modify the screening criteria
-2.
-3.

-# Get start by using your data for full text screening
+2. Change your exclusion keywords (these are manual exclusion keywords: whenever they are mentioned in the text in an article, this article is excluded.
+No AI is used in this process)